Who are you guys?

 Where does the money of Journalismfund.eu come from?

 From different sources.
-Currently from the Flemish Government and several international foundations.
+Currently from the Flemish Government, the European Commission and several international foundations.

 Journalismfund.eu’s fundraising is conducted according to the following key principles: full transparency, independence and no editorial interference.